 It is going to be an uncomfortable meeting.
 The aluminum-lined tin roof of the old scout hut has Christmas lights still hanging from the beams but no ceiling fans.
 In the slowly increasing heat, city council employees stand around fanning themselves with official paperwork, sweat running into the collars of their creased jackets.

 I tread the worn linoleum flooring, past bare walls, seeking a vacant chair.
 Instead being lured by chilled water jugs, beaded with droplets.
 The moisture runs onto trestle tables covered with plastic cloths and neatly stacked glassware.
-On a corner table, a tea urn, china cups and sugar are ignored.
+On a corner table, ignored, a tea urn, china cups and sugar.
 “Too hot for a cuppa,” hisses a woman “but a biscuit would be nice.”
 No such luck, it looks like it will be all business.

 I chose this council meeting, billed as a Community Centre Public Consultation, hoping for a good cross-section of individuals.
 The focus is an old disused council depot just up the street from the scout hall which is ripe for redevelopment.
-Possibly a venue for arts and crafts and out-of-work men with carpentry skills.
-Doesn’t sound too threatening but you never know with hot weather and hotter tempers.
+Possibly a venue for arts and crafts, retired folk or out-of-work men with carpentry skills.
+Doesn’t sound too threatening but you never know with hot tempers and hotter weather.

 Registration sheets are handed around and duly completed, information leaflets handed out, a welcome speech, introductions all round and the meeting starts.
 The Councillor and various council departments take turns talking about the proposed community centre site and how it will benefit the general public.
 A white board and black pens are used to draw proposed plans, stressing that existing trees will remain and more planted.